-The HR-1 hairless mice were divided randomly into three groups ( $n = 8$ per group): astaxanthin was implemented to the mice for 8 weeks, 100 mg/kg/daily, (1) control, oil olive alone (con), (2) UV-induced plus oil olive (UV), (3) UV-induced plus astaxanthin (AST).
+The HR-1 hairless mice were divided randomly into three groups ($n = 8$ per group): astaxanthin was implemented to the mice for 8 weeks, 100 mg/kg/daily, (1) control, oil olive oil alone (CON), (2) UV-induced plus oil olive (UV), (3) UV-induced plus AST.
+In the AST was administered to the mice for 8 weeks, 100mg/kg daily.
 This study was approved by the Institution Animal Care and Use Committee and followed the Kobe University Animal Experimentation Regulations (Kobe, Japan).
 All experiment and animal care programs were managed in conformity to the Guide for the Care and Use of Laboratory Animals published by the US National Institutes of Health (NIH publication no. 85-23, revised 1996).